Home

 On July 30, 1879, William S. Burroughs married Ida E. Selover in Groton, New York, they had four children, two girls and two boys.
 William S. Burroughs was so obsessed with his inventions to the point that he could not remember to change his clothes.
 He was also cold and remote towards his children.
 He would seldom spend time with them.

-He spent most of his time in his workshop and at home, indulged in drinking alcohol.
+He spent most of his time in his workshop and at home, indulging in drinking alcohol.
 He also had an unpredictable temperament that was made worse by drinking.
 One day, while in his workshop, he became furious with the machines to the point where he opened a window and threw all the machines and tools out, which got broken beyond repair.

-In the mid-1890s, William S. Burroughs’s business was booming, however his health and that of his wife deteriorated.
+In the mid-1890s, William S. Burroughs’s business was booming, however, his health and that of his wife deteriorated.
 In 1896, William S. Burroughs resigned from his company.
 He took his wife and the two moved to Citronelle, Alabama hoping that the change in climate would help the couple’s health to improve.

 Unfortunately, Ida died a few days after they arrived in Alabama.
 A few days later, William S. Burroughs remarried, to Nina F. Keltner, a family friend who served for a long time as his children’s nurse.
 After remarrying, William S. Burroughs didn’t live long.